teodorst/pyMABED/README.md

 ## About

 pyMABED is a Python 3 implementation of MABED, dsitributed under the terms of the MIT licence.
-For more information, see the section below.
+For more information about MABED, see the [section](#mabed) below.

 ## Contributors